darshan220/Demo-Blog/README.md

 # To Run this project you need to follow these steps:

-1) you need to download node js from this website https://nodejs.org/en/download/
+1) You need to download node js from this website https://nodejs.org/en/download/

 2) After downloading install the Angular CLI, open a terminal window or CMD and run the following command: npm install -g @angular/cli